louisliu0816/vim-python-runner/README.md

 ## Installation

+Copy the function and mappings into your .vimrc or source it from a separate file.

-You can install this plugin using any Vim plugin manager, for example:
+Or, You can install this plugin using any Vim plugin manager, for example:

 ### With [vim-plug](https://github.com/junegunn/vim-plug)